What is a multi-passionate person?

 Multipassionates learn skills that transfer across various areas, including different trades.
 Such broad experience means you know how to apply your skills to whatever project you’re assigned to.
 Even if you must use your talents in a drastically different way for each project.
 You have the ability to transfer knowledge like no other.

 Being indecisive or having issues focusing isn’t your problem.
 You like to simply know and are not indecisive or have issues focusing.
 You just like to expand your knowledge more than a specialist.
 And experiences such as travel and extreme sports are an extension and a way for you to push the boundaries of your mental capacity.
-Basically, you want to know and try everything and to live wide.
+Essentially, you want to explore and try everything, and to live life to the fullest.

 You are not lost or confused.
 Society has been just pressuring you to become someone that you are not.
 Allowing yourself to embrace who you are is the first step towards healing and reaching your full potential.
 There is nothing wrong with you.
 Society has been pressuring you to become someone that you are not.
-Allowing yourself to embrace who you really are is the first step towards healing and towards finally stepping into your full potential.
+Allowing yourself to embrace who you truly are is the first step toward healing and finally stepping into your full potential.
 Being a multipotential is a positive part of your character: a trait and the way your brain works.
-(By the way, yes, I believe that more women are multi-passionates, but more on that later).
+(By the way, yes, I believe that more women are multi-passionate, but more on that later).

 Life is not a serious matter.